zhouyx911/DeepCIP/README.md

 ## Usage
 ### Run DeepCIP for circRNA IRES prediction
-The file prepared for prediction should be put into folder ./data.
+The FASTA format file prepared for prediction should be put into folder ./data.
 Then, type the following command to start the prediction, with parameters set according to your needs.

 For example: